- Services for Business

 If you have been injured or suffered a long-lasting medical condition due to medical negligence or malpractice on the part of medical staff, our solicitors can help you to claim compensation.

 We handle medical negligence claims on a no win, no fee basis, and we understand the physical and emotional effects that negligence can have on the individuals affected.
-We are a Law Society-accredited solicitor and are ranked in the Legal 500 in eight practice areas, meaning we are well placed to help you throughout the claims process.
+We are a Law Society-accredited solicitor, ranked in The Legal 500 in nine practice areas, meaning we are well-placed to help you throughout the claims process.

 Our specialist team of clinical negligence solicitors understand that claiming compensation is a vital lifeline for many people who have suffered due to errors made by GPs, surgeons, nurses and other medical staff.
 We will follow a holistic approach to help you make the best recovery possible, both during and after the claims process.

-Medical negligence is an incredibly complex and personal area of the law, which is why we will work tirelessly to understand the details of your case before fighting your corner with the utmost care and sensitivity.
+Medical negligence is a complex and personal area of the law, which is why we work tirelessly to understand the details of your case before fighting your corner with the utmost care and sensitivity.
 We will always assign solicitors with specific experience of dealing with similar cases.

-Our experience covers, but is not limited to, the following types of negligence:
+Our medical negligence solicitors’ experience covers, but is not limited to, the following types of negligence: